featherweight-design/component-library/CONTRIBUTING.md

 ### Picking Up an Issue

-- Find an issue that you are interested in the "To Do" column of the [Component Library project board](https://github.com/featherweight-design/component-library/projects/1)
+- Find an issue that you are interested in the **"To Do"** column of the [Component Library project board](https://github.com/featherweight-design/component-library/projects/1)
-- Ask to pick it up by either commenting on the issue itself or posting in #component-library
+- Ask to pick it up by commenting on the issue itself or posting in the `#component-library` Slack channel (an admin must approve your request)
-- Once approved, move your issue to the "In Progress" column of the project board
+- Once approved, move your issue to the **"In Progress"** column of the project board
 - Pull down the latest changes from `master` and checkout a new branch prefaced with your name (e.g. `hugh/icon-component`)

 ### During Development